silvia-odwyer/pixels.js/mkdocs/index.md

 ```

 ## All Filters
 A complete Demo of all filters, along with their names, can be found at [PixelsJS' official website](https://silvia-odwyer.github.io/pixels.js/)

-Just navigate to the Demo section of the website, and you'll get a live demo of each filter.
+under the Demo section.

+## Accompanying Web App
+An accompanying web app is also provided to test out each of the image filters.
+You can make use of the [web app here](https://silvia-odwyer.github.io/pixels.js/demo).

+## Contact
+The documentation and code is maintained by Silvia O'Dwyer ( silviaodwyerdev [at] gmail dot com).
+For improvements to the documentation or code,
+you can make a Pull Request on GitHub or open an Issue.
+You can also contact me via the email provided above.